saiwolf/FlashMessage/README.md

 Check out the [Wiki](https://github.com/saiwolf/FlashMessage/wiki/Getting-Started) to get started!

+## Download

+You can grab this package from [NuGet](https://www.nuget.org/packages/SWMNU.Net.FlashMessage/) or by going to the [Releases](https://github.com/saiwolf/FlashMessage/releases) of this repo.

 ## What's a Flash Message?
 A Flash Message can be thought of as a one time notification.